liberatorycomputing/DataActivismProgram/Lesson 20.md

 -   Students will learn how to conduct background research about different forms of oppression

 ### Resources
-- Discussion Video
+- <a href = "https://drive.google.com/file/d/15wepry-aZ-ZBR6rE6TBmRzegHcpxqOMd/view?usp=drive_link">Background Research Discussion Video</a>

 ### Activity Steps
-1. Students can fill out this worksheet to help them start doing background research on a social justice topic they are passionate about.
+1. Students can fill out this <a href = "https://docs.google.com/document/d/1LtMc4Q1wqpX04iv6OZJiqh566ZOARJ3ruV2WH579Zvw/edit?tab=t.0">worksheet</a> to help them start doing background research on a social justice topic they are passionate about.
 2. Instruct students to search for stories from people in your community where they are discussing their experience with a different form of oppression that they might be experiencing.
 3. Students should answer the following questions in their research:
     - Underlying Structures: